josephkongon/socket/ReadMe.txt

 This is a report prepare for the socket program on how it works and how it should be used

 1-> Starting the server
+        NOTE TO COMPILE THE CODE USE
+                server.cpp -o server -pthread -std=c++11

         this is an example on how to  start the server with no errors

         server -d /home/student/files -p 2500 -u password